ConradSun/NuwaStone/README.md

 - Process: create, exit (only os11.x+)
 - Network: connect, dns query

+## Recommendation

+If you want to monitor more event types, you can use [X-Monitor](https://github.com/lyq1996/X-Monitor).
+The project supports all events provided by Endpoint Security framework and will support the network/dns event in the future.

 ## Documentation

 NuwaStone supports macOS10.13+ with Kernel Extension (for os10.x) and System Extension (for os11.x+).